rpm-software-management/dnf5/doc/commands/group.8.rst

     | Used with ``install`` command to resolve any dependency problems by removing packages that are causing problems from the transaction.

 ``--skip-unavailable``
-    | Used with ``install`` and ``upgrade`` to allow skipping build dependencies not available in repositories.
-All available build dependencies will be installed.
+    | Used with ``install`` and ``upgrade`` to allow skipping packages that are not possible to install or upgrade.
+    | All remaining packages will be installed or upgraded.

 Examples